-Generation IV (Gen IV) ARs designs include, but are not limited to, very-high temperature reactors (VHTR), molten-salt reactors (MSR), supercritical-water-cooled reactors (SCWR), gas-cooled fast reactors (GFR), sodium-cooled fast reactor (SFR), and lead-cooled fast reactors (LFR). https://www.gen-4.org/gif/jcms/c_59461/generation-iv-systems demonstrate sustainable technologies that will significantly improve the disposal impact (Section I.C below) of used nuclear fuel (UNF)4 and other waste streams stemming from the implementation of AR fuel cycles by developing innovative and cost-effective approaches in reprocessing5, material accountancy, and waste forms.
-ONWARDS metrics include an order-of-magnitude reduction in AR waste volume generation or repository footprint compared to lightwater nuclear reactors (LWR)6, better than 1% fissile-mass accountancy in reprocessing streams, development of high-performance AR waste forms for a variety of potential deepgeological repositories (DGR) and disposal concepts, and costs in the range of \$1/megawatthour (MWh).
+The program goal of ONWARDS is to support the development of technologies that address significant challenges to closing the back-end (see Figure 1) of advanced reactor (AR) nuclear fuel cycles.
+Specifically, projects funded under the ONWARDS Program will develop and demonstrate sustainable technologies that will significantly improve the disposal impact (Section I.D below) of used nuclear fuel (UNF) and other waste streams stemming from the implementation of AR fuel cycles by developing innovative and cost-effective approaches in reprocessing, material accountancy, and waste forms.
+ONWARDS metrics include an order-of-magnitude reduction in AR waste volume generation or repository footprint compared to lightwater nuclear reactors (LWR), better than 1% fissile-mass accountancy in reprocessing streams, development of high-performance AR waste forms for a variety of potential deepgeological repositories (DGR) and disposal concepts, and costs in the range of \$1/megawatt-hour (MWh).